vidhij9/TraitorTrack/migrations/MIGRATION_GUIDE.md

 # Database Migration Guide

-TraceTrack uses **Flask-Migrate** (built on Alembic) for database schema management.
+TraitorTrack uses **Flask-Migrate** (built on Alembic) for database schema management.
 This provides version control for your database, automatic migration generation, and safe schema evolution.

 ## Quick Start